JavaScript Hoisting and Temporal Dead Zone (TDZ)

 x = 1

-Once we move into the execution phase, the javascript engine uses devices called execution contexts which are used to track the runtime evaluation of code.
-The javascript engine will look at this map of scopes and registered variables, or AST, created in the compilation phase and start initializing all the variables.
-Hoisting is the compile time operation of creating instructions for use at runtime detailing how variables should be initialized each time the scope is evaluated.
+Once we move into the execution phase, the JavaScript engine uses devices called execution contexts which are used to track the runtime evaluation of code.
+The JavaScript engine will look at this map of scopes and registered variables, or AST, created in the compilation phase and start initializing all the variables.

 We can use an example to make this a bit more clear.